The following are trusted sites for information on child health and development issues:

 Common Sense Media offers age-based recommendations and reviews for TV, movies, apps, video games and books.

-This is the local chapter of a national movement to support caregivers of children birth to 5 and enable early evaluation, intervention and referrals.
-Their trained care coordinators can be reached at 1-833-HMG-ALASKA
+This is the local chapter of a national movement to enable early evaluation, intervention and referral for children with developmental or emotional concerns.
+Their trained care coordinators can be reached at 1-833-HMG-ALASKA or online.

 Alaska’s go-to resource for finding and choosing child care as well as child care assistance options.

 The toddler years are tough!
 These folks have information on all aspects of parenting infants and toddlers with both educational and problem-solving resources.

 Your information clearing house for all Alaska community resources.
 Free and confidential.
 Check out the website or just dial “211.”

 Dial "988" or visit the website for 24/7 free, confidential support for those in distress and their loved ones.

 ADHD affects more than just school.
 Explore these sites for information on the neurologic, behavioral, social and other aspects of ADHD and related conditions.